1. The basics of notifications

 4. Testing notifications

 You can find Fake check results in a similar way as with the commands for acknowledge problems and set scheduled downtimes.
 Open a view with a service list (quickest via the Overview), show the checkboxes and select a service — preferably one that is currently OK.
-Click Commands > Fake check results in the menu:
+In the menu click Commands > Fake check results.
+However, this command is only offered if the 'Show more' mode is active in the menu.

 If you have not received an email, this does not necessarily mean that there is a fault, because there are situations in which a notification from Checkmk is deliberately suppressed, for example: